 We got some quality skin-on-skin time, she also latched really well.
 We all stayed snuggled up for more than an hour.

 Then Becca came back and helped me get to the shower.
-I was sore, bruised, and bleeding like mad (all very normal).
+I was sore, bruised and bleeding a lot (all very normal).
 I felt like I was hit by the bus physically but I was buzzing emotionally.
-I was SO HAPPY!
+Happy meter over the top!

 Tommy stayed behind in the delivery room and got his first daddy-daughter cuddles with our sweet baby girl.

 I came back from the shower and we were moved to the postnatal ward.
 We also got our own little private room with a private toiler too, free of charge.
 I think they must have really liked me.
 The postnatal care that both Eliana and I received was out of this world.